AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Four.
 Speaking of growth in the Nordic countries, we're actually growing again everywhere.
 In 2018, we now anticipate adding approximately 10 new-build theatres and spot acquisitions in the United States and adding 12 new-build theatres and spot acquisitions in Europe.
 22 new theatres in total for AMC globally.

 Our net CapEx investments in 2018 should be at least $50 million below 2017 levels but still will range between $450 million and $500 million for the year.
 In addition to adding the new-build theatres and spot acquisitions I just mentioned, in our CapEx expenditures, we will fund normal maintenance spending plus make significant IT systems upgrades.
 But importantly for us, in 2018, we also expect to renovate about 55 theatres, about the same number as in each of 2016 and 2017, but in 2018, with one-third of those projects being in Europe and two-thirds in the United States.
-Of the U.S. theatres to be renovated, former Carmike locations will comprise about three-fifth of the renovation projects.
+Of the U.S. theatres to be renovated, former Carmike locations will comprise about three-fifths of the renovation projects.
 This should take us up to more than 200 renovated theatres throughout our global network, more than any other exhibitor.

 Item five.
 Over the summer, we spent considerable time discussing with investors the need and our determination to better control our costs, which were high in the second quarter.
 We did institute a $30 million profit improvement program, a small portion of which was reflected in our Q3 results, and which will continue to kick in during the fourth quarter.